Getting From O’Hare International Airport to Downtown Chicago

 Best for: Trips outside of rush hour, ease of door to door transport

-Katie’s Uber ride from O’Hare to the Dana Hotel and Spa in River North cost $34.55.
-The trip took 29 minutes including a 3 minute wait for pickup.
-Getting a ride at O’Hare only takes minutes and once you settle in you can zone out and don’t have to worry about taking up space with your suitcase.
+Katie’s taxi ride from O’Hare to the Dana Hotel and Spa in River North cost $40.55.
+Getting a ride at O’Hare only takes minutes in the taxi line.
 It was more expensive than the L Train but within the amount budgeted for ground transportation in my TravelBank trip budget.
-There wasn’t traffic late on a Sunday night, but you may need to be wary if heading to or from O’Hare during rush hour.
+There wasn’t traffic late on a Sunday night, but be wary if driving to or from O’Hare during rush hour.

 Best for: Traveling with a group or lots of luggage